George McGovern: Early years and education

 When George was about three years old, the family moved to Calgary for a while to be near Frances's ailing mother, and he formed memories of events such as the Calgary Stampede.
 When George was six, the family returned to the United States and moved to Mitchell, South Dakota, a community of 12,000.
 McGovern attended public schools there and was an average student.
 He was painfully shy as a child and was afraid to speak in class during first grade.
 His only reproachable behavior was going to see movies, which were among the worldly amusements forbidden to good Wesleyan Methodists.
-Otherwise he had a normal childhood marked by visits to the renowned Mitchell Corn Palace and what he later termed "a sense of belonging to a particular place and knowing your part in it."
-He would, however, long remember the Dust Bowl storms and grasshopper plagues that swept the prairie states during the Great Depression.
+Otherwise he had a normal childhood marked by visits to the renowned Mitchell Corn Palace and what he later termed "a sense of belonging to a particular place and knowing your part in it".
+He would long remember the Dust Bowl storms and grasshopper plagues that swept the prairie states during the Great Depression.
 The McGovern family lived on the edge of the poverty line for much of the 1920s and 1930s.
 Growing up so close to privation gave young George a lifelong sympathy for underpaid workers and struggling farmers.
-He was influenced by the currents of populism and agrarian unrest and by the "practical divinity" teachings of cleric John Wesley that sought to fight poverty, injustice, and ignorance.
+He was influenced by the currents of populism and agrarian unrest, as well as the "practical divinity" teachings of cleric John Wesley that sought to fight poverty, injustice, and ignorance.

 McGovern attended Mitchell High School, where he was a solid but unspectacular member of the track team.
 A turning point came when his tenth-grade English teacher recommended him to the debate team, where he became quite active.
 His high-school debate coach, a history teacher who capitalized on McGovern's interest in that subject, proved to be a great influence in his life, and McGovern spent many hours honing his meticulous, if colorless, forensic style.
 McGovern and his debating partner won events in his area and gained renown in a state where debating was passionately followed by the general public.
 Debate changed McGovern's life, giving him a chance to explore ideas to their logical end, broadening his perspective, and instilling a sense of personal and social confidence.
 He graduated in 1940 in the top ten percent of his class.